 This story is a strong reminder that hunger for recognition is one of the strongest motivators for employees, ahead of money and various other factors.

-I have written several articles and an e-book in www.cuttingedgepr.com about employee recognition, having managed several such projects in-house and as a consultant for various organizations.
+I have written several articles and a Kindle book, Employee Recognition: The secret to Great Team Performance about employee recognition, having managed several such projects in-house and as a consultant for various organizations.
 Through all these experiences I’m still amazed how senior managers overlook such a simple concept so much.

-The good news is that employee recognition is made even easier now with the availability of several mobile apps to give that due praise and acknowledgement for work well done.
-These mobile apps are often free or low-cost, providing you with a cost-effective, cutting-edge way to give virtual pats on the back.
-(Nevertheless, don’t overlook the fact that face-to-face expressions of recognition are more effective than digital versions.)
-Below are 10 employee recognition apps that can help you do just that:
+Employee recognition is made easier now with the availability of several mobile apps to give that due praise and acknowledgement for work well done.
+Nevertheless, don’t overlook the fact that face-to-face expressions of recognition are more effective than digital versions.
+Below are 10 employee recognition apps:

 Released by O.C.
 Tanner, an 85-year-old company known for its employee rewards and recognition products, iAppreciate enables you to celebrate employee milestones, appreciate efforts, reward results, and more.
 What’s more, employees can send one another inspiring messages, too, and share their accolades on Twitter and Facebook.